thecompaniesapi/adonis-elasticsearch/README.md

 ## Paginate results the Adonis way!

-The `Elastic.paginate()` method will paginate the results and return the same payload as Lucid's pagination.
+The `Elastic.paginate()` helper will paginate the results and return the same payload as Lucid's pagination method.

 ```js
 const Elastic = use("Elastic");